-Project RISE is funded by the US Department of Education’s Institute for Education Sciences (IES) for 5 years.
-The program admits 12 new Fellows each year and provides research-skills training and career development mentoring for students.
+Project RISE is funded through a $1.1 million grant from the US Department of Education’s Institute for Education Sciences (IES).
+The program admits 12 new Fellows each year and provides research-skills training and career development mentoring.

-The elements of the yearlong fellowship experience include: (1) paid full-time, 8-week summer research seminar at UMCP; (2) paid full-time, 2 week winter seminar at BSU; (3) immersion in high-quality quantitative, qualitative, and mixed methods language or literacy research conducted by Education and Hearing and Speech faculty at UMCP; (4) Sustained academic and career development support by Education and Counseling faculty at BSU (5) assistance in applying for graduate programs; and, (6) Peer mentoring from graduate students at both campuses.
+The elements of the yearlong fellowship experience include: (1) paid, full-time, 8-week summer research seminar at UMCP; (2) paid, full-time, 2-week winter seminar at BSU; (3) immersion in high-quality quantitative, qualitative, and mixed methods language and literacy research; (4) sustained academic and career development support; (5) assistance with applying for graduate school; and, (6) peer mentoring from graduate students at both campuses.